haiku/website/content/guides/troubleshooting/_index.md

 Non-fatal KDL exceptions can sometimes be worked around by typing `continue` into the KDL screen.
 This rarely works however as KDL exceptions are generally raised with good reason.

-If the source of the problem is identified in the KDL, the add-on or driver can be disabled using the `Disable component` menu of the [bootloader ](/docs/userguide/en/bootloader.html).
+If the source of the problem is identified in the KDL, the add-on or driver can be disabled using the `Disable component` menu of the [bootloader](/docs/userguide/en/bootloader.html).

 #### Known Issues and workarounds: